PurpurMC/Purpur/CONTRIBUTING.md

 1. Rebase with autosquash: `git rebase -i --autosquash base`.
    This will automatically move your fixup commit to the right place, and you just need to "save" the changes.
-1. Type `./gradlew rebuildPatches` in the root directory;
-    - This will modify the appropriate patches based on your commits.
+1. Run `./gradlew rebuild[project]Patches` in the root directory.
+This will modify the appropriate patches based on your commits.
-1. PR your modified patch file(s) back to this repository.

 ## Rebasing PRs

-Steps to rebase a PR to include the latest changes from `master`.
+Steps to rebase a PR to include the latest changes from `main`.
-These steps assume the `origin` remote is your fork of this repository and `upstream` is the official Purpur repository.
+These steps assume the `origin` remote is your fork of this repository and `upstream` is the official PurpurMC repository.

-1. Pull the latest changes from upstreams master: `git checkout master && git pull upstream master`.
+1. Fetch the latest changes from upstream's main: `git fetch upstream`.
-1. Checkout feature/fix branch and rebase on master: `git checkout patch-branch && git rebase master`.
+1. Checkout your feature/fix branch and rebase on main: `git switch patch-branch && git rebase upstream/main`.
 1. Apply updated patches: `./gradlew applyPatches`.
 1. If there are conflicts, fix them.
-1. If your PR creates new patches instead of modifying existing ones, in both the `Purpur-Server` and `Purpur-API` directories, ensure your newly-created patch is the last commit by either:
+1. If your PR creates new feature patches instead of modifying existing ones, ensure your newly-created patch is the last commit by either:
     * Renaming the patch file with a large 4-digit number in front (e.g. 9999-Patch-to-add-some-new-stuff.patch), and re-applying patches.
     * Running `git rebase --interactive base` and moving the commits to the end.
 1. Rebuild patches: `./gradlew rebuildPatches`.
 1. Commit modified patches.
 1. Force push changes: `git push --force`.
+Make sure you're not deleting any of your commits or changes here!

 ## PR Policy